geomagpy/magpy/README.md

         mydata.header['DataStandardLevel'] = 'Partial'
         mydata.header['DataPartialStandDesc'] = 'IMOS-01,IMOS-02,IMOS-03,IMOS-04,IMOS-05,IMOS-06,IMOS-11,IMOS-12,IMOS-13,IMOS-14,IMOS-15,IMOS-21,IMOS-22,IMOS-31,IMOS-41'

+Adding flagging information into IMAGCDF, which is experimental and not yet officially supported by [INTERMAGNET]:

+        if mydata.header.get('DataFlags'):
+            mydata.write('/tmp',format_type='IMAGCDF', addflags=True)

 Similar reminders to fill out complete header information will be shown for other conversions like: